MehmetMHY/vercel_purge/README.md

 # Vercel Purge

+## About

-A command-line tool to clean up [Vercel](https://vercel.com/) deployments by removing all unused deployments from selected projects.
+A command-line tool to clean up [Vercel](https://vercel.com/) deployments by removing all deployments from selected projects.

+Vercel's default behavior is to retain all deployments indefinitely, including preview deployments, to facilitate features like instant rollbacks and historical references.
+While this ensures accessibility, it can lead to deployment sprawl and potential security concerns with old versions remaining accessible.

+Managing these accumulated deployments manually through the web interface is time-consuming and impractical for projects with many deployments. `vercel_purge` automates this cleanup process, providing a simple command-line interface to bulk-remove deployments from your Vercel projects.

 ## Installation